hallpaz/3dsystems20/docs/project.md.md

 ### Motivation

+As a personal goal, I'm interested in understanding how to work with 3D data and artificial neural networks.
+We
 -   ✓AI Graphics
 -   ✓Past works… panoramas!
 Previous works studying how we could use panoramic images for experiences in augmented or virtual reality.